farhantandia/CNN-LSTM-action-recognition/README.md

-# Video classification example with Inception and LSTM
+# Action recognition with InceptionV3 (transfer learning) and LSTM